German and Japanese (BA)

 4 years (Full-time) / n/a (Part-time) / n/a (Distance / E-Learning)

 Japan is an exciting country, and one that inspires much interest.
 It remains the world's most powerful economies with businesses and other organisations continuing to need graduates who can understand Japanese as well as Japan.
 As a student of German and Japanese at Cardiff, you will study the Japanese language and society alongside German and German cultural modules.
 Your third year will be spent abroad with approximately half the year spent in Japan and the other in Germany or Austria, providing you with the opportunity to truly immerse yourself into the language and culture of both countries.
-As part of one of the leading Business Schools, the Cardiff Japanese Studies Centre strives for excellence in all areas of its operations with a number of research-active staff.
+The Cardiff Japanese Studies Centre strives for excellence in all areas of its operations with a number of research-active staff.

 |How to apply||www.cardiff.ac.uk/howtoapply|

 |Typical places available||School of Modern languages admits 170 students each year to its undergraduate degree programmes|

 |Typical applications received||School of Modern Languages-630|

 |Typical A-level offer||ABB (to include B in German)|